What are the E3 visa occupations?

 If you are an Australian citizen looking to move to the USA to work, you may be considering the E-3 visa.

 Among the E3 visa requirements is that you have to work in a specialty occupation.

-What constitutes a speciality occupation is not however always straight forward.
-E3 applicants will need to ensure the role they intend to take on in the US is eligible under the visa category, and that they have the necessary qualifications and experience to be eligible.
+What constitutes a speciality occupation is not, however, straight forward since there is no definitive list of E3 speciality occupations.
+Yet E3 applicants will need to ensure the role they intend to take on in the US is eligible as a specialty occupation, and that they have the necessary qualifications and experience to be eligible.

 Your petition and the supporting documentation will be critical in evidencing your eligibility and suitability under the E3 route.
 With so much at stake, particularly as you will need to have a job offer in place in the US, it will be essential to get your application right first time.

 The E-3 category is often the preferred US immigration option if you are an Australian worker.
 It is open exclusively to citizens of Australia and allows holders to live and work in the US for up to two years, with no limit to the number of extensions, provided the worker continues to be eligible.